University & Vocational Training Scholarships

 As we reach a tipping point of having as many active students in secondary and tertiary education as in primary, we continue to grow our scholarship program to support our ever-increasing classes of Grade 12 graduates, in the knowledge that these young Cambodians will become educational role models and a voice for their communities.

-As of 2024, we have awarded a total of 266 scholarships – that’s 229 university and 37 vocational placements; of those 127 have completed their scholarships and are now putting their skills and degrees to good use.
+As of 2025, we have awarded a total of 331 scholarships – that’s 282 university and 49 vocational placements; of those 171 have completed their scholarships and are now putting their skills and degrees to good use.
 Across the initiative, chosen subjects range from medicine to engineering, all the way to mechanics and chef training in vocational school.
-As part of our alignment with Cambodia’s own development goals, we recognize that the country’s future and an individual’s best career options lie in STEM fields (Ministry of Education, 2016) so we place an extra focus on students opting for science subjects.
+65% of scholarship awards are for STEM subjects, which aligns us with Cambodia’s own development goals in recognizing that the country’s future and an individual’s best career options lie in STEM fields (Ministry of Education, 2016).

 65% of our University Scholarships are awarded to young women.